programminghistorian/jekyll/_posts/2021-12-22-december-newsletter.md

 ## New Supporters and Partnerships

 As always, we would like to express our gratitude to our community of individual and institutional supporters.
-We're pleased to announce that Georg-August-Universität in Göttingen, Germany as well as Purdue University.
-MIT Libraries and the University of Nebraska-Lincoln in the United States have all joined our Institutional Partner Programme.
+We're pleased to announce that Georg-August-Universität in Göttingen, Germany as well as Purdue University, MIT Libraries, and the University of Nebraska-Lincoln in the United States have all joined our Institutional Partner Programme.
 Meanwhile, Monica Berti, Mike Bess, and Ajit Balakrishnan have generously pledged their support via our Patreon site.

 If [you](en/individual) or [your institution](/en/ipp) would like to find out more about how you can empower our work, please get in touch with [Dr James Baker](https://github.com/drjwbaker), who manages donations and sponsorship on behalf of [our Project Team](/en/project-team).